Will A Lash Lift Ruin My Lashes?

 To be completely honest, once in a blue moon, treatments can go wrong, but this being said, there are things we can look out for and know about when going into the treatment:

-At LeSalon, all of our technicians are trained and experienced.
+At LeSalon, all of our mobile beauty therapists are trained and experienced.
 You can view ratings and reviews on Salonette profiles.

 An allergic reaction to the perming solution